johannaahonen/johannaahonen/README.md

-- 👋 Hi, I’m @johannaahonen
+- Hi, I’m @johannaahonen
-- 👀 I’m interested in WordPress theme development
+- I’m interested in WordPress theme development and plugin development
-- 🌱 I’m currently learning ...
+- I’m currently learning React and Gutenberg block developing
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- You can contact me in Linkedin: https://www.linkedin.com/in/johannaahonen/

 <!---
 johannaahonen/johannaahonen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.